 With Pakistan on escalatory matrix mode, Indian Army readies for a big hit

 New Delhi, Dec 19: The situation along the border with Pakistan continues to remain volatile, with the Pakistan army carrying out BAT operations at an interval of 3 to 4 days.

-The Indian Army, on the other hand, has been giving a befitting reply and thwarting all such moves from Pakistan.
+The Indian Army on the other hand has been giving a befitting reply and thwarting all such moves from Pakistan.

 Pakistan has resorted to adventurism over the past couple of months and there have been 950 incidents of ceasefire violations along the Line of Control between August and October 2019.